NGASHBAUGH/09-SQL-challenge/README.md

-# SQL Challenge - Completed for UC Davis's data analytics and visualization Bootcamp
+# SQL Challenge

-Importing CSVs into PostgreSQL, along with various queries to join the tables, displaying relevant information.
-This was used to practice various joins, selects, group by's, etc.
+In this repository data was imported from CSVs into PostgreSQL, the data was organized, and various queries were used to join the tables, displaying relevant information.
+This was used to practice various joins, selects, group bys’, etc.

 #### Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like
+Data Model of the table structure

 ![Model](https://github.com/NGASHBAUGH/SQL-Queries/blob/master/SQL/Table%20Layout.PNG)

-#### Data Engineering

-* Use the information you have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.

-  * For the primary keys check to see if the column is unique, otherwise create a [composite key](https://en.wikipedia.org/wiki/Compound_key).
-Which takes to primary keys in order to uniquely identify a row.
-  * Be sure to create tables in the correct order to handle foreign keys.

-* Import each CSV file into the corresponding SQL table. **Note** be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.

 #### Data Analysis

-Once you have a complete database, do the following:
+The following items are the answers using SQL queries on the database

-1. List the following details of each employee: employee number, last name, first name, sex, and salary.
+-- --1.
+List the following details of each employee:
+-- --employee number, last name, first name, sex, and salary.

+SELECT  employees.emp_no , employees.last_name , employees.first_name , employees.sex , salaries.salary FROM employees
+INNER JOIN salaries ON employees.emp_no = salaries.emp_no;

-2. List first name, last name, and hire date for employees who were hired in 1986.
+-- --2.
+List first name, last name, and hire date for -- --employees who were hired in 1986.
+SELECT first_name , last_name , hire_date FROM employees
+WHERE hire_date >= '1986-01-01' AND hire_date <='1986-12-31';

-3. List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
+-- -- 3.List the manager of each department with the following information:
+-- --department number, department name, the manager's employee number, -- --last name, first name.

+SELECT dept_manager.dept_no , departments.dept_name , dept_manager.emp_no , employees.last_name , employees.first_name FROM dept_manager
+INNER JOIN departments ON dept_manager.dept_no = departments.dept_no
+Inner JOIN employees ON dept_manager.emp_no = employees.emp_no;

-4. List the department of each employee with the following information: employee number, last name, first name, and department name.
+-- -- 4.
+List the department of each employee with the following information:
+-- -- employee number, last name, first name, and department name.
+SELECT employees.emp_no , employees.last_name , employees.first_name , departments.dept_name FROM employees
+INNER JOIN dept_emp ON dept_emp.emp_no = employees.emp_no
+INNER JOIN departments ON departments.dept_no = dept_emp.dept_no;

-5. List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
+-- --  5.
+List first name, last name, and sex for employees whose -- -- first name is "Hercules" and last names begin with "B."
+SELECT employees.first_name , employees.last_name , employees.sex FROM employees
+WHERE first_name like 'Hercules' AND last_name like 'B%';

-6. List all employees in the Sales department, including their employee number, last name, first name, and department name.
+-- -- 6.List all employees in the Sales department, including -- --their employee number, last name, first name, and department name.
+SELECT employees.emp_no , employees.last_name , employees.first_name, departments.dept_name From departments
+INNER JOIN dept_emp ON dept_emp.dept_no = departments.dept_no
+INNER JOIN employees ON employees.emp_no = dept_emp.emp_no
+WHERE dept_name LIKE 'Sales';

-7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+-- 7.List all employees in the Sales and Development departments, --including their employee number, last name, first name, and department name.

+SELECT employees.emp_no , employees.last_name , employees.first_name, departments.dept_name From departments
+INNER JOIN dept_emp ON dept_emp.dept_no = departments.dept_no
+INNER JOIN employees ON employees.emp_no = dept_emp.emp_no
+WHERE dept_name IN ('Sales', 'Development')
+ORDER BY employees.emp_no asc;

+-- --THIS checks that there are no employees that are in BOTH SALES and development
+---First Create a view
+CREATE VIEW seven AS
+	SELECT dept_emp.emp_no , departments.dept_name FROM dept_emp
+	INNER JOIN departments ON departments.dept_no = dept_emp.dept_no
+	WHERE emp_no IN (
+		SELECT dept_emp.emp_no FROM dept_emp
+		GROUP BY emp_no
+		HAVING COUNT(emp_no) > 1)
+AND dept_name LIKE 'Sales' OR dept_name LIKE 'Development'
+----Use the view to check and see how many people have both departments SELECT seven.emp_no FROM seven
+GROUP BY emp_no
+HAVING COUNT(emp_no) > 1;
+-----RESULT is NO one

-8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+-- 8. In descending order, list the frequency count of -- employee last names, i.e., how many employees share each last name.

+SELECT last_name, COUNT(last_name) AS Count_of_Last_Name FROM employees
+GROUP BY last_name
+ORDER BY Count_of_Last_Name DESC;